sergiofontes/lean-bem/README.md

 <img src="/images/modifiers.svg" width="339" height="auto" alt="A modifiers example" />

 - An entity that helps define the **appearance, state, or behavior of a block or element**.
-- The modifier name describes its appearance (“What size?” or “Which theme?” and so on — `big` or `dark`), its state (“How is it different from the others?” — `disabled`, `focused`, etc.) and its behavior (“How does it behave?” or “How does it respond to the user?” — such as `switch-theme`).
+- The modifier name describes its appearance (“What size?” or “Which theme?” and so on—`big` or `dark`), its state (“How is it different from the others?”—`disabled`, `focused`, etc.) and its behavior (“How does it behave?” or “How does it respond to the user?”—such as `switch-theme`).
 - A modifier can't be used alone.
 It should change the appearance, behavior, or state of the entity, not replace it.
 - Each modifier is a combined class (used alongside the block or element class).
 - The modifier name is preceded by a hyphen `-`, an exceptional *character that visually differentiates* the modifier from the block or element.
 E.g., `-modifier`.